 Head Coach

-While the associate head coach, Sligh was a part of a historic 2022-23 campaign that culminated with the team’s first NCAA Championship berth since 2015.
+Sligh was a part of a historic 2022-23 campaign that culminated with the team’s first NCAA Championship berth since 2015.
 The team secured its best regional finish (second place) in program history on its home course, setting a postseason program record with a team score of 282 in the first round of regional action.
 The squad also tied its highest ACC Championship finish since 2017.
 During the regular season, Sligh helped guide NC State to a pair of 18-hole program records (278, -10) and a 54-hole tournament record (847, -17) at the ICON Invitational and was a part of coaching Olivares Leon to a win at the Briar’s Creek Invitational, the first individual victory for a member of the Pack in five years.

-After helping the program earn its 17th NCAA Regional bid in the last 18 seasons in her first year as an assistant coach (2018-19), Sligh guided a squad that consisted of seven underclassmen to four top-10 team finishes and five top-20 individual finishes before the COVID-19 pandemic abruptly ended the 2019-20 campaign.
+After helping the program earn its 17th NCAA Regional bid in the last 18 seasons in her first year as an assistant coach (2018-19), Sligh guided a squad that consisted of seven underclassmen to four top 10 team finishes and five top 20 individual finishes before the COVID-19 pandemic abruptly ended the 2019-20 campaign.
 After the 2021 spring campaign where Monika Vicario earned an individual at-large berth to the NCAA Columbus Regional, Sligh helped lead the Wolfpack back to postseason play with a team at-large berth in 2021-22 for its 18th time in the last 21 seasons.

 Sligh was named the recipient of the 2020 Division I Golf Pride Grips WGCA Assistant Coach of the Year when she stepped up for the program during a difficult time.
 At the Golfweek Conference Challenge in Colorado on Sept.
 25, 2019, head coach Page Marsh had to leave the final round of the tournament when her husband, George Tarantini (former head men's soccer coach at NC State), unexpectedly passed away.
 Sligh stepped in and coached the team by herself to ninth place and the second lowest score of the semester.
 She seamlessly took over all head coaching and operational duties for the final two tournaments of the fall, and the Pack closed out the semester with another ninth place showing at the Landfall Tradition.

-During her head coaching career, Sligh demonstrated the ability to produce championship-caliber success.
+Prior to her time in Raleigh, Sligh served as the head coach at Illinois State for 11 seasons (2007-18).
+Sligh demonstrated the ability to produce championship-caliber success.
 While at Illinois State, she led the Redbirds to five Missouri Valley Conference championships, along with five automatic NCAA Regional berths and four-consecutive MVC Coach of the Year awards (2008-11).

-Sligh managed to produce success on the course and in the classroom, as her teams consistently turned in the best GPA among the Illinois State athletic department and one of the highest among the NCAA.
+Sligh managed to produce success on the course and in the classroom, as her teams consistently turned in the best GPA among the Illinois State athletics department and one of the highest among the NCAA.
 During her tenure as head coach, she saw 23 WGCA All-American Scholars, 18 All-MVC selections, nine MVC All-Scholar Athlete choices, five individual conference champions, one MVC Golfer of the Year and one MVC Rookie of the Year.

 Prior to Illinois State, Sligh was the head coach at Newberry College for two seasons.
 In her two years at the helm, she was able to produce a 2007 South Atlantic Conference championship, win league coach of the year honors (2007) and have six players named to the All-SAC team.

 Sligh played at Alabama from 2002-05 and was the team’s co-captain all four years.
 She had nine top 10 finishes, including two wins.
 She had an impressive list of collegiate honors and athletic achievements with the Crimson Tide.
-Sligh was named to the All-SEC Second Team following the 2003-04 season, and from 2002 to 2004, she was an All-SEC Academic honoree.
+She was named to the All-SEC Second Team following the 2003-04 season, and from 2002 to 2004, Sligh was an All-SEC Academic honoree.
 In 2004, Sligh was named the SEC Scholar-Athlete of the Year.

 Sligh also earned a degree in sport psychology from Illinois State and has Level 2 certification from the Titleist Performance Institute.